The LatAm funding boom continues as Kaszek raises $1B across a duo of funds – TechCrunch

 “We have been at the epicenter of the technology ecosystem in Latin America since 1999, first with MercadoLibre and now with Kaszek, and have witnessed firsthand the extraordinary evolution that the sector has experienced since its infancy,” said managing partner and co-founder Kazah.
 “When MercadoLibre started, the internet penetration was less than 3% and it was mostly dial-up connections.
 Today, more than two decades later, technology secular trends are stronger than ever before as we are experiencing an acceleration towards digitalization.”

 Kaszek has not yet backed any companies out of its newest investment vehicles, but plans to put money in 20 to 30 companies out of its early-stage fund, with check sizes ranging from $500,000 to $25 million, according to Kazah.
-Its Opportunity Fund investments will be more concentrated with the firm likely backing 10 to 15 companies with check sizes ranging from $10 million to $35 million.
+Its Opportunity Fund investments will be more concentrated, with the firm likely backing 10 to 15 companies with check sizes ranging from $10 million to $35 million.
 The firm is industry agnostic, with Kazah saying it considers “any industry where technology is playing a transformational role.”

-General partner and co-founder Szekasy says that In the firm’s first funds, Kaszek mostly backed first-time entrepreneurs.
+General partner and co-founder Szekasy says that in the firm’s first funds, Kaszek mostly backed first-time entrepreneurs.
 But in its last early-stage fund, it began backing more teams led by repeat entrepreneurs or by founders spawned out of some of the region’s more successful startups.
 As many VC firms do, Kaszek describes its investment strategy as providing more than capital, but also becoming partners with the founders of its portfolio companies.
 For example, Creditas founder and CEO Sergio Furio describes the firm as “the co-founder I did not have.”

-While the firm declined to comment on performance, a source with firsthand knowledge of its metrics over the years tells TechCrunch that it’s quite impressive with MOICS ranging from 19.2 for Fund I, 10.5 for Fund II, 4.9 for Fund III and 2.6 for Fund IV.
+While the firm declined to comment on performance, a source with firsthand knowledge of its metrics over the years tells TechCrunch that it’s quite impressive with MOICS ranging from 19.2 for Fund I, 10.5 for Fund II, 4.9 for Fund III and 2.6 for Fund IV — with an aggregate IRR for all funds above 55%.

 The firm’s active portfolio currently consists of 71 companies.
-Kaszek was one of the earliest investors in Brazilian neobank Nubank, just one of 9 unicorns it has helped build over the years.
+Kaszek was one of the earliest investors in Brazilian neobank Nubank, just one of nine unicorns it has helped build over the years.
 Other unicorns it’s backed include MadeiraMadeira, PedidosYa, proptech startup QuintoAndar, Gympass, Loggi, Creditas, Kavak and Bitso.

-The firm’s investments have largely concentrated in Brazil and Mexico (the two startup hotspots of the region) and Colombia but the firm has also backed startups based in other countries in the region such as DigitalHouse (which was formed in Argentina), NotCo (originally founded in Chile) and Kushki (launched first in Ecuador).
-It has people on the ground in its home base of Brazil as well as Mexico, the United States, Argentina and Uruguay.
+The firm’s investments have largely concentrated in Brazil and Mexico (the two startup hotspots of the region) and Colombia, but the firm has also backed startups based in other countries in the region such as DigitalHouse (which was formed in Argentina), NotCo (originally founded in Chile) and Kushki (launched first in Ecuador).
+It has people on the ground in its home base of Brazil, as well as Mexico, the United States, Argentina and Uruguay.

-“We have always believed that the strong secular technology trends that we were seeing 20 years ago, evident in the US and a little later in China, were going to happen in Latin America,” Kazah told TechCrunch. “…Everything we predicted back then was going to happen, happened.
+“We have always believed that the strong secular technology trends that we were seeing 20 years ago, evident in the U.S. and a little later in China, were going to happen in Latin America,” Kazah told TechCrunch. “…Everything we predicted back then was going to happen, happened.
 Maybe it happened later, but it was also much larger and more comprehensive than what we had initially imagined.
 That is typically what happens with innovations, they take off later than you think, but fly much higher than you ever imagined.”